Domenikus/channel-creator-bot/README.md

 ## Demo

-The actual testing version (development branch) can be tested on my Teamspeakserver.
+The actual testing version (development branch) can be tested on my Teamspeak server.

 Host: m3px.games:9988